Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I noticed some of those Christmas boxes I bought were just the right size for newspapers.
 I store newspapers for use with my pets, etc. It looks pretty and I get to see the box all year!

 Save on paper towels by using newspaper to clean, and clean up some things.
 I save newspapers, and I cut them in half or smaller.
-You can just separate small sales flyers like you get from CVS, Walgreens, etc.

 Newspaper is also a way to restore musty smelling books or drawers of bureaus bought at yard sales, or that have been stored in a barn or basement.
 For books, put crumpled newspaper in the bottom of a paper bag, put book inside, add crumpled paper loosely all around it, and above it.

 Fiberglass or foam insulation are the best options to use in your home but if those items are not available there are some primitive alternatives.
 Safety is a primary concern alternative insulation ideas be sure to install proper insulation as soon as possible.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.